If the idea of digging in your car seats for money leaves you feeling less than thrilled about your summer plans (or lack thereof), you’re not alone.

 5. Human guinea pig (aka: study participant)

 If you’re willing to subject yourself to different tests, answer a lot of questions, and undergo some scientific testing, you may want to consider becoming a study participant.
-Supplement companies (think: vitamins), college research labs, and consumer groups are just a few examples of companies that hire study participants.
+Supplement companies (think: vitamins), college research labs, and consumer research groups are just a few examples of companies that hire study participants.

 7. Mystery shopper

 Yes, it’s a real thing.
 Companies hire and pay you to shop at their store and report back on your experience.
 You can also dine at restaurants and share your feedback with management.
 If getting paid to eat or shop sounds like a great way to spend your summer, check online for companies that hire mystery shoppers.
+Just investigate a company before signing up.
+While this is a legit gig, it's an area of the job market that some scammers have targeted.
+Know what you're signing up for.

 8. Dog walker and playmate

 If you like dogs and being outdoors, dog walking and sitting can keep you quite busy in the summer.
 In addition to walking a dog several times a day, you can also make money keeping them company while their owner is at work.
 Hit up your neighbors or use a site like rover.com to look for jobs.
+(Sitting for cats and other pets such as birds while their owners are away is a less common, but even easier option.)

 If you want to keep the money coming in after you return to school, be sure to read 6 Ways to Make (Mostly) Passive Income While in College.